Book Talk: Ian Buruma on the forgotten lessons of 1945

 Q: Why does the book have such a melancholic mood?

-A: It doesn't make you feel very cheerful about human nature and human behavior.
-The aftermath of the war shows that people who had been victimized themselves can very quickly become aggressors and that the capacity for violence and malice is constantly there.
+A: It doesn't make you feel very cheerful about human nature and human behaviour.
+The aftermath of the war shows that people who had been victimised themselves can very quickly become aggressors and that the capacity for violence and malice is constantly there.

 The stories of post-war violence are an antidote to the way most of us in Western Europe grew up, those of us in the post-war generation, who believed the end of the war was all sweetness and light, dancing in the streets.